 Complete a Florida Board-approved HIV/AIDS course

-All cosmetology board applicants are required to complete a Florida Cosmetology Board approved 4-Hour HIV/AIDS course and send documentation of the completed course in with the application.
-The link for this class can be found here.
+All cosmetology board applicants must complete a Florida Cosmetology Board approved 4-Hour HIV/AIDS course and send documentation of the completed course in with the application.
+Our online 4-hour HIV course can be found here.

 Verify Your License

 Don’t forget to verify your current license if you apply by endorsement.
-Contact the state where you are licensed and have the license certification is to be sent to the Department.
+To do that, contact the state where you are licensed and have the license certification is to be sent to the Department.
 If mailed, the certification is to be sent to the address on the application.

 Be One Step Closer Today

 Again, here are the two courses needed by most Cosmetology and Barber Board applicants.
-They can be completed quickly and easily online for under $20.
-You can be one step closer to your dream job in the Sunshine State today.
+These courses can be completed quickly and easily online for under $20.
+Complete these courses now and you can be one step closer to your dream job in the Sunshine State today.

 Cosmetologists, Estheticians, and Nail Techs: